 We have 1 Elklan and Neli trained teaching assistant to support children with speech and language difficulties particularly in the early years.
-We are being trained in Talk Boost too this Autumn 22.

 We have 2 Coolkidsteaching assistants trained by the occupational therapy service to deliver Coolkids for children who need help in coordination and balance.

-We regularly subscribe to many apps to aid and personalise learning such as Nessy Reading and Spelling, Mathletics, Numbots, Times Table Rockstars, Accelerated Reader and Spelling Shed.
+We regularly subscribe to many apps to aid and personalise learning such as Nessy Reading and Spelling, Mathletics, Numbots, Times Table Rockstars, Accelerated Reader, Spelling Shed and many others.

 Children that do not have easy access to technology at home can use them at lunch time if they wish under the supervision of our Deputy Headteacher, Mrs Holloway.
 We also are able to loan some of our ipads where there is a great need.

 Class teaching assistants regularly support children and aim to get them to become independent.
 If reading is a problem, we aim to give them more opportunity to be heard to read and discuss their reading in school whether by the teacher or teaching assistant.
-Our teaching staff deliver high quality maths teaching using the latest researched methods such as bar model representations alongside apparatus which usually benefits children with SEN.
+Our teaching staff deliver high quality maths teaching using the latest researched methods such as with mastery maths approaches and visual representations alongside apparatus which usually benefits children with SEN.